microsoft/vscode-docs/docs/java/java-project.md

 ### Additional resources

-Please visit the [GitHub Repo](https://github.com/Microsoft/vscode-maven) of the Maven extension for additional [configurations](https://github.com/Microsoft/vscode-maven/tree/master) and [troubleshooting guide](https://github.com/Microsoft/vscode-maven/blob/master/Troubleshooting.md).
+Visit the [GitHub Repo](https://github.com/Microsoft/vscode-maven) of the Maven extension for additional [configurations](https://github.com/Microsoft/vscode-maven/tree/master) and a [troubleshooting guide](https://github.com/Microsoft/vscode-maven/blob/master/Troubleshooting.md).

 ## Project management

-Project Management in Visual Studio Code is mainly provided by [Java Dependency Viewer](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-dependency).
+Project Management in Visual Studio Code is provided by [Java Dependency Viewer](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-dependency).
 This extension provides features including creating project as well as viewing the package structure of the project and its dependencies.

 ### Create project

-In addition to creating project through Maven Archetype, you can also use the following command to create a simple Java project
-Command Palette -> select `Java: Create Java Project`
+In addition to creating project through Maven Archetype, you can also use the following command to create a simple Java project: Command Palette > select **Java: Create Java Project**.

 ![Creating Project](images/java-project/create-project.gif)